 If you’ve hit the salary ceiling, start negotiating benefits.
 A higher commission rate, more vacation days, a bigger bonus, education reimbursement, remote workdays, flexible scheduling and childcare costs can help offset a smaller offer than you hoped.

 Is More Money in Your Future?

-After successfully negotiating your salary and receiving a well-deserved raise, make sure you put those extra funds to good use.
-Contact your Farm Bureau agent for advice on planning for your future.
+After successfully negotiating your salary and receiving a well-deserved pay increase, make sure you put those extra funds to good use.
+Contact your Farm Bureau agent for advice on planning for your future